 Tadawul All Shares Index (TASI) Predictions for 2023 and Beyond

-The TASI increased 405 points or 3.87% since the beginning of 2023, according to trading on a contract for difference (CFD) that tracks this benchmark index from Saudi Arabia.
+The TASI increased 405 points or 3.87% since the beginning of 2023, according to trading with derivatives that track this benchmark index from Saudi Arabia.

 Historically, the Saudi Arabia Stock Market (TASI) reached an all-time high of 20966.58 in February of 2006.
 But what are experts’ predictions for the next months and years?
 Which sector is expected to perform better?

 The Tadawul All Share Index (TASI) is expected to trade at 10.833 points by the end of this quarter, according to Trading Economics global macro models and analysts' expectations.
 Looking forward, the agency estimates it to trade at 10193 in 12 months' time.

 To find out more about the All Share Index outlook, visit our research and analysis of the top 10 components:

 The trading hours for the Tadawul All Share Index (TASI) are typically from Sunday to Thursday, with the following schedule:

 9:30 AM to 10:00 AM Kingdom of Saudi Arabia local time (GMT+3)

 10:00 AM to 3:00 PM Kingdom of Saudi Arabia local time (GMT+3)